 Each of the first 3 stages are allotted 5 days to complete; projects also always begin on a Monday and end on a Friday.
-The final stage is both a deadline and a milestone, the summary task titled Deliver, and I’ll show you how that’s setup as part of this post later.
+The final stage is both a deadline and a milestone, which is the summary task titled Deliver.

-For now, here’s a simplified representation of that template seen in Microsoft Project Gantt Chart View:
+Here is a simplified representation of the template seen in Microsoft Project Gantt Chart View:

 Summary Task as a Milestone and Deadline

-The “Deliver” summary task is both a Microsoft Project milestone, and it’s also a deadline.
-When I first setup the template, I set the “Deliver” task duration to “0 days”, and the default behavior for Microsoft Project is to make a task a milestone when you set a task duration to “0 days”.
-Try it out:
+The “Deliver” summary task is both a Microsoft Project milestone and a deadline.
+Set the “Deliver” task duration to “0 days”, and the default behavior for Microsoft Project is to make a task a milestone when you set a task duration to “0 days”.

 - Add a task.